 Mr. Stephen (Chun Kwok) Wong.
-Mr. Wong has served as a member of our Board of Directors since December 21, 2018.
-Mr. Wong currently serves as the chief executive officer of Splendid Holding Limited, an interior design company incorporated in Hong Kong.
+Mr. Wong was appointed as a member of our Board of Directors on August 3, 2021.
+He currently serves Managing Director of DW Consulting Corporation Limited, where his job duties include financial due diligence, bank financing and corporate restructuring and advising clients on various subjects such as company structure and internal control system.
+Mr. Wong used to be the Company's independent director from December 2018 to November 2020.
 Mr. Wong served as the group financial controller for Fitness World (Group) Limited and MJ Medical Beauty Limited from February 2017 to August 2018.
 He was a senior associate at Pricewaterhouse Coopers Limited (PwC) from January 2016 to January 2017.
 He worked at Moore Stephens Associates Limited (Hong Kong) as a senior associate from October 2010 to December 2015.
 He was a supervisor at KLC Kennic Lui & Co. from July 2009 to August 2010 and an auditor at KLC CPA Limited from October 2005 to June 2008.
 Mr. Wong studied accounting and received his Bachelor of Commerce degree in Accounting from Macquarie University in Sydney, Australia in 2005.
-We believe Mr. Wong's experience qualifies him to serve on our Board of Directors.